PexMor/ca-n-certs/pkipy/IMPLEMENTATION_NOTES.md

 ## Known Limitations

-1. **Signature Algorithm**: Currently hardcoded to RSA with PKCS#1 v1.5 padding

-   - ECDSA support requires different signature algorithm OID
+1. **Windows Authenticode RSA-Only**: Windows Authenticode for PowerShell scripts **only supports RSA**

+   - ECDSA signatures are valid CMS/PKCS#7 but Windows reports `NotSigned`
+   - The `step_codesign` function defaults to RSA for Windows compatibility
+   - Use `step_codesign "Name" ecdsa` only for non-Windows platforms

+2. **Signature Algorithm**: Supports both RSA (PKCS#1 v1.5) and ECDSA

-   - Can be enhanced to detect key type and use appropriate algorithm
+   - Auto-detects key type and uses appropriate algorithm
+   - RSA uses SHA-256, ECDSA uses SHA-256 for signing

-2. **Timestamp Verification**: Tool creates timestamps but doesn't verify them
+3. **Timestamp Verification**: Tool creates timestamps but doesn't verify them

    - Verification is done by PowerShell/Windows
    - Could add verification function for completeness

-3. **Certificate Chain**: Only includes certificates from PFX
+4. **Certificate Chain**: Only includes certificates from PFX

    - Could auto-discover and include full chain
    - Currently relies on PFX containing complete chain

-4. **Hash Algorithm**: Fixed to SHA256
+5. **Hash Algorithm**: Fixed to SHA256
    - Modern and secure, but could be made configurable
    - Would need to match in both content hash and signature